zedlopez/i7doc/i7handbook/ch1.md

 that the I7 application (in which you’ll be writing your game) has a number of facets, which can make it seem intimidatingly complex.

-Certain features that experienced may expect, such as single-step debugging, are not possible with I7.
+Certain features that experienced programmers may expect, such as single-step debugging, are not possible with I7.
 Even so, I7 includes many “power user” features for game design, so it won’t limit you if you want your story to include complex things.